gvdb/crowns/README.md

     + __Draw:__ The player takes the top card from the Deck and adds it to their Stronghold
     + __Coronate:__ The player takes a card (J, Q, K) from their Stronghold and places it, face down, on the Throne (the area to their right)
     + __Advance:__ The player places a card (A – J), face down, on a card already on the Throne to advance it
-    + __Rally:__ The player places a card or cards (A – J) on rally points in front of their Throne or Stronghold
+    + __Rally:__ The player places a card or pair of cards (A – J) on rally points in front of their Throne or Stronghold
     + __Recall__: The player can return already rallied Troops back to their Stronghold.
-Note: Existing Troops are automatically recalled to the Stronghold without having to spend an additional action for the recall when troops are rallied to the occupied rally point
+Note: Existing Troops are automatically recalled to the Stronghold without having to spend an additional action for the recall
     + __Raid:__ The player attacks an opponent's Realm.
 If the player can pass all Rallied Troops defending a Throne or Stronghold they may access cards from the raided target.
 A player's House and Tombs can not be raided.
 The Deck cannot be raided

 ### Discard Phase